vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 Executed 3 times, (total time spent 3681/4734 us), (average time spent 1227/1578 us)
 ```

-### Sleep to wait
+### Sleep

-This command will make Nebula Graph services sleep and wait for N seconds.
+This command will make Nebula Console sleep for N seconds.
 The schema is altered in an async way and takes effect in the next heartbeat cycle.
 Therefore, this command is usually used when altering schema.
 The command is as follows:

 ```ngql
 nebula> :sleep N